Cinemagraphe

 Film Review

-Cruella - 2021: A surprising film that mostly slips past the things impeding it from succeeding is Emma Stone and Emma Thompson going mano-a-mano in a prequel for Disney's animated hit of 1961 (and 1996) 101 Dalmations.
+Cruella - 2021: The best thing from this Disney film is Emma Stone and Emma Thompson going mano-a-mano in a prequel for Disney's animated hit of 1961 (and 1996) 101 Dalmations.

-For some time now, when Disney makes a feature film, what makes it to the screen is an overdone-ness that looks like one of those 1930's M-G-M movies that were made to not make money, but to "burnish the reputation" of the studio.
-Those high-class events (such as Romeo and Juliet, 1936) were loaded with stars and production values, based upon "a proven literary property" with a reputation that shifted the project out of mere box office money-grubbing into something to please the critics.
-This was in a time when many could still hold an attitude lingering from the birth of movies at the turn of the century when the cinematic arts were seen as shallow curiosities or worse, gross peep-shows.
+For some time now, when Disney makes a feature film, what makes it to the screen has a over-mde quality that reminds me of those 1930's M-G-M movies that were made to not make money, but to "burnish the reputation" of the studio.
+These event movies (such as Romeo and Juliet, 1936) were loaded with stars and production values, based upon "a proven literary property" with a reputation that shifted the project out of mere box office money-grubbing into something to please the critics and boost the artistic accolades at least imagined to be deserved by the film studio for making such a "classy" movie.
+This was in a time when there were still many people still held an attitude lingering from the birth of movies at the turn of the century in which the cinematic arts were seen as shallow curiosities or worse, gross peep-shows.
 What Irving Thalberg and M-G-M tried to do was to prove that with enough effort and money-spent a movie could be openly admired and respected like theatre.

 Cruella doesn't come from that inferiority complex that haunted old Hollywood, but is like this in that Disney has dropped into that "proven property" slipstream where they make things based upon their older library of films and their theme parks, and they hurl money at it so that the CGI is state of the art and the stars on the screen are popular with the target audience, and the sound track is larded with licensed pop music from older eras that not only buttresses the usually thin story line and characterization, but acts as an emotional touchstone for the older audience.
 The more desperate the production is to rely upon music to fix holes in the cinema of the thing is evidenced when one pop-hit from the past after another pop-hit from the past is shoved into the audio to steer everyone toward an appropriate emotional response that apparently no one making the film has confidence the audience will arrive at just by experiencing the story.